 In February 2017, the FASB issued ASU 2017-05, "Other Income - Gains and Losses from the Derecognition of Nonfinancial Assets", which clarifies the scope and application of Accounting Standards Codification 610-20 on the sale or transfer of nonfinancial assets and in substance assets to noncustomers, including partial sales.
 The standard generally aligns the measurement of a retained interest in a nonfinancial asset with that of a retained interest in a business.
-It also eliminates the use of carryover basis for contributions of real estate.
-This standard will be effective for us beginning with the first quarter of 2018.
-We are currently evaluating the impact that the adoption of the new standard will have on our consolidated financial statements.
+It also eliminates the use of the carryover basis for contributions of real estate into a joint venture where control of the real estate is not retained, which will result in the recognition of a gain or loss upon contribution.
+This standard will be effective for us for applicable transactions beginning with the first quarter of 2018.